playgameservices/ios-basic-samples/README.md

 =======================================
 Copyright (C) 2014 Google Inc.

-This project contains two sample applications that demonstrate some basic uses of Google Play game services.
+This project contains two sample applications that demonstrate some basic use cases for Google Play Game Services.

-* **Type-a-Number Challenge**.
-Demonstrates sign-in, leaderboards, achievements, creating Interactive Posts to brag about one's score, showing a list people in the user's circles, and making calls to the  Management API to reset scores or achievements.
+* **Type-a-Number Challenge**: Demonstrates sign-in, leaderboards, achievements, creating Interactive Posts to brag about one's score, showing a list of people in the user's circles, and making calls to the  Management API to reset scores or achievements.
-* **Collect All the Stars**.
-Demonstrates sign-in and cloud save.
+* **Collect All the Stars**: Demonstrates sign-in and cloud save.
-* **Button-Clicker 2000**.
-Demonstrates real-time multiplayer using invites or quickmatch
+* **Button-Clicker 2000**: Demonstrates real-time multiplayer using invites or quickmatch
-* **TBMP Skeleton**.
-Demonstrates asynchronous turn-based multiplayer using invites or quickmatch
+* **TBMP Skeleton**: Demonstrates asynchronous turn-based multiplayer using invites or quickmatch

 In addition, there is a shared `Libraries` folder that contains all of the frameworks and bundles required to run these applications.
 Each application